 When are W-2s due to employees?

 Send Copies B, C, and 2 of Form W-2 to each employee by January 31.
-Your employees don’t have to physically have the forms by that date, but the deadline to mail W-2 forms is January 31.
+Your employees don’t have to physically have the forms by that date, but the deadline to mail or upload W-2 forms is January 31.
 That is the absolute last day to send out W-2s.

 You can also distribute Form W-2 electronically.
 Employees must give you consent to receive their Forms W-2 electronically.
 See Publication 15-A for more details.
 If you electronically distribute Form W-2, January 31 is still the deadline for employers to send W-2 forms.

 When are Forms W-2 due to the SSA?